kyleneideck/BackgroundMusic/README.md

 ## Auto-pause music

-**Background Music** automatically pauses your music player when a second audio source is playing, and unpauses the player when the second source has stopped.
+**Background Music** automatically pauses your music player when a second audio source is playing and unpauses the player when the second source has stopped.

 The auto-pause feature currently supports following music players: